Dalcassians: Titles and social roles

 Within the traditional Gaelic culture of Ireland, society rested on the pillars of the tribal nobility, bardic poet historians and priests.
 Different families had different roles to play and in many cases, this was a hereditary role.
 However, the nature of this system, known as tanistry was aristocratic ("rule by the best") in the truest sense, in that if the tribe thought a younger male member of the family was more suitable to succeed to a role than an older sibling, then they could.
 The Norman and wider European concept of strict primogeniture was not completely adopted until after some of the families joined the peerage of Ireland.

 The most powerful Dalcassian family of the hereditary Gaelic nobility were the O'Brien (Kings of Thomond), followed by MacNamara (Lords of Clann Cuilean), O'Kennedy (Kings of Ormond), MacMahon (Lords of Corca Baiscinn), O'Grady (Lords of Cinél Dongaile) and O'Dea (Lords of Ui Fearmaic).
 Some of these families later joined the peerage of Ireland after the surrender and regrant to the Tudors during the 16th century.
 The O'Brien was initially Earls of Thomond, but later became Barons Inchiquin which they hold to this day.
 The O'Grady was Viscounts Guillamore, while the O'Quins became Earls of Dunraven.
 A branch of the MacMahon family became Marquis de MacMahon d'Eguilly in the Kingdom of France, later raised to Dukes of Magenta under Emperor Napoleon III.

 The Clancy sept was the hereditary Brehons of Thomond and held a very powerful position when it came to the law in the kingdom.
 Even after the end of the Gaelic order, they continued to play a role, providing a High Sheriff of Clare in the form of Boetius Clancy.
-Famously participating in the Contention of the Bards in support of the honour of the tribe, the MacBrody sept were the principal poets and historians of the Dál gCais over the course of centuries.
+Famously participating in the Contention of the Bards in support of the honour of the tribe, the MacBrody sept were the principal poets and historians of the Dál gCais for centuries.
 The O'Hickey and Neylon sept would serve as hereditary physicians to the Dalcassians of Thomond.
 After the Norman Butler dynasty took Ormond, the Dalcassian sept of O'Meara became their hereditary physicians, this line included Barry Edward O'Meara, who was with Emperor Napoleon I in exile at St. Helena.